Particular/docs.particular.net/servicecontrol/plugins/index.md

 ---
 title: ServiceControl Endpoint Plugins
-summary: 'Describes the purpose and internal behavior of the endpoint plugins used by ServiceControl.'
+summary: Describes the purpose and internal behavior of the endpoint plugins used by ServiceControl
 tags:
 - ServiceControl
 related: